 Are you an animal rights/extremist organisation?

-No. We are an animal welfare charity and we are concerned with ending cruelty to animals in the name of 'sport'.
-The League primarily deals with what some people do or want to do to animals that causes them unnecessary suffering.
-Human wrongs can be addressed by education, training and legislation.
-We work to change the law in order to reduce cruelty to animals for sport.
+No. We are an animal welfare charity and we are concerned with ending cruelty to animals in the name of sport.
+We believe this is best done through education, training and legislation.
+Much of our work is focused on changing laws in order to reduce cruelty to animals for sport.

 Who runs the League?